History of tuberculosis: Treatments

-Tuberculosis resurgence
+Resurgence

 Hopes that the disease could be completely eliminated were dashed in the 1980s with the rise of drug-resistant strains.
 Tuberculosis cases in Britain, numbering around 117,000 in 1913, had fallen to around 5,000 in 1987, but cases rose again, reaching 6,300 in 2000 and 7,600 cases in 2005.
 Due to the elimination of public health facilities in New York and the emergence of HIV, there was a resurgence of TB in the late 1980s.
 The number of patients failing to complete their course of drugs was high.
 New York had to cope with more than 20,000 TB patients with multidrug-resistant strains (resistant to, at least, both rifampin and isoniazid).

 In response to the resurgence of tuberculosis, the World Health Organization issued a declaration of a global health emergency in 1993.
 Every year, nearly half a million new cases of multidrug-resistant tuberculosis (MDR-TB) are estimated to occur worldwide.